-For all industrial work performed on Saturday double time (2x) shall be paid for all hours worked.
+For all industrial work performed on Saturday two times (2X) the rate shall be paid for all hours worked.

-- 7.02 Overtime worked shall be computed daily in units of not less than fifteen (15) minutes.
-For purposes of calculation, any portion of fifteen (15) minutes worked shall be considered as fifteen (15) minutes. - 7.03 Where an employee is required to work through the regular established lunch period, such employee shall be paid the applicable overtime rate, and shall be given reasonable time of not less than fifteen (15) minutes, nor more than one-half (1/2) hour to consume his lunch before or after the regular lunch period.
-Such time shall be paid for as part of the regular shift.
+7.02 Overtime worked shall be computed daily in units of not less than fifteen (15) minutes.
+For purposes of calculation, any portion of fifteen (15) minutes worked shall be considered as fifteen (15) minutes.

-ARTICLE 8: TRANSPORTATION
+ARTICLE 8 - TRANSPORTATION